ShreyaGupta90/xai-plant-disease-detection/README.md

-# 🌿 XAI Plant Disease Detection using Deep Learning + FastAPI
+# 🌿 XAI Plant Disease Detection using CNN + FastAPI

 An intelligent web-based system that detects **plant leaf diseases** using a **Convolutional Neural Network (CNN)** and explains predictions using **Grad-CAM (Explainable AI)**.